 Conversations with Women Making a Difference in Delaware

-Join us at the Delaware Art Museum on October 10 for the third in series of “Conversations with Women Making a Difference in Delaware: Claiming our Seat at the Table.”
+Join us at the Delaware Art Museum on February 6 for the first in the 2020 series of “Conversations with Women Making a Difference in Delaware.”

 Carol Arnott-Robbins, founder of NEWS4Women, will facilitate a panel discussion followed by a Q&A session.
 Topics will include career highlights, life stories, and hard-earned wisdom from these three influential women.
-The evening will also include a short preview of an upcoming exhibit at the Art Museum, Posing Beauty in African American Culture , which opens on October 19.
-The three October panelists include:
+The three February panelists include:

 Claudia Peña Porretti – CEO, Girl Scouts of the Chesapeake Bay

 Claudia is a seasoned nonprofit leader with more than 20 years of experience.
 She has always been a strong advocate for children and her work has included supporting Latina girls through a collaboration with Girls, Inc., promoting awareness of English Learners’ education, and advocating for Unaccompanied Children who migrated to Sussex County.
 While Executive Director at La Esperanza, Claudia launched a Victims Immigration Services program for Latina victims of domestic violence and sexual assault, and created PASA (Prevent Alcohol and Substance Abuse), an evidence-based substance abuse prevention program for Hispanic youth.
 In 2016, she secured recognition from the U.S. Department of Justice Board of Immigration Appeals for the Latin American Community Center to provide legal immigration services for low-income Hispanic immigrants.